Shop the very best beauty deals of Black Friday 2022 now | CNN Underscored

 This eye kit contains everything you need for a fun holiday party look — the 10-shade Mothership X: Moonlit Seduction palette, Perma Precision Liquid Eyeliner in Xtreme Black and FetishEyes Mascara.
 Plus, it qualifies for 35% off.

 Take $17 off this quartet of lip glosses.
-The sequin-filled packaging alone make it a festive gift.
+The sequin-filled packaging alone makes it a festive gift.

 A cute stocking stuffer, select colors of this bestselling lipstick are on sale for 41% off.